indiqusdocs/stpi/docs/Compute/LinuxInstances/ViewingGraphsandUtilizationofLinuxInstances.md

 The following graphs are available on a 24-hour time-scale graph with a 30-day trend line for the following parameters:

-- CPU utilisation.
+- CPU Utilisation
-- RAM utilisation.
+- RAM Utilisation
-- Network Input.
+- Network Input
-- Network Output.
+- Network Output

 ![Viewing Graphs and Utilization of Linux Instances](img/ViewingGraphs.png)